A2Amir/Behavior-Planning-by-Finite-State-Machine/README.md

 * We will adjust the importance of each cost function later by adjusting the weights.

-Let's draw the speed limit for the road we are on at point C. Well, we know that if we're going well above the speed limit that should be maximum cost (D) and maybe we want to set an ideal zero cost speed(B) that's slightly below the speed limit so that we have some buffer and then we can think about how much we want to penalize not moving at all.
-Obviously, not moving is bad, but maybe not as bad as breaking the speed limit, we would put it at point A.
+Let's draw the speed limit for the road we are on at the point C. Well, we know that if we're going well above the speed limit that should be maximum cost (D) and maybe we want to set an ideal zero cost speed(B) that's slightly below the speed limit so that we have some buffer (the gap between B and C) and then we can think about how much we want to penalize not moving at all.
+Obviously, not moving is bad, but maybe not as bad as breaking the speed limit, we would put it at the point A.

 We can again arbitrarily connect these points with linear function and the flat maximum cost for anything above the speed limit.